 To emphasize a specific part of a chart, you can use any of three available tools: the rectangle, the oval, or the arc.
 Optionally, you can have text as part of the highlight if you want to be more specific as to the reason you are emphasizing a particular part of the chart.
+These tools are available in the lower left corner where all the drawn object icons are housed.

 One you click the mouse a second time, the shape is complete.
 If your only goal was to highlight a portion of the chart, there’s nothing left to do, but if you want to change the color or add text, right-click on the shape and you will see this appear: